JuliaEarth/GeoStatsBase.jl/README.md

 This package contains problem definitions and solution specifications for the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.
-It is not intended to be used as a standalone package, and exists only so that researchers can write their own solvers independently of the main codebase.
+It is not intended to be used as a standalone package, and only exists to make possible for researchers to write their own solvers independently of the main project.

 ## Installation